PrakharChaturvedi/Obsidian/MST Solutions Cloud 4th Year.md

 #### What are the Key characteristics of Cross-Functional Teams.

 ## Assignment
-- Define grid and utility computing
+- Define grid and utility computing.
-- State any three security benefits
+- State any three security benefits.
-- What is high scalability architecture
+- What is high scalability architecture.
-- Write short note on high-performance computing (HPC)
+- Write short note on high-performance computing (HPC).
-- Discuss limitations of cloud computing
+- Discuss limitations of cloud computing.
-- Explain the architectural influence of cloud
+- Explain the architectural influence of cloud.
-- Write about security concerns in cloud computing
+- Write about security concerns in cloud computing.
-- Explain regulatory issues and government policies in cloud computing
+- Explain regulatory issues and government policies in cloud computing.
 - What is a simulator in the context of cloud computing?
 Describe the key benefits of using simulators for cloud resource management and performance evaluation over real-world cloud environments.
 - What is CloudSim, and what role does it play in simulating cloud environments?
 Describe the main components of CloudSim and how each contributes to simulating cloud computing environments.
 - Explain how CloudSim models cloud data centers, virtual machines (VMs), and user workloads.
 Provide a step-by-step explanation of how a simple CloudSim simulation can be created to model resource allocation in a cloud environment.